Do you know what a tender is? Why should you care?

 The importance of tenders

-Ignore the world of tenders at your peril: you will end up losing out on the opportunity to win bids that can keep your business busy, profitable and growing.
+If you choose to ignore all projects that require a tender process, you will end up losing out on the opportunity to win bids that can keep your business busy, profitable and growing.
 Especially within the public sector, who have to abide by procurement regulations and use a tendering process for procuring virtually all goods and services.

 If you ignore the tenders that are out there and you’ll be constricting the amount of new work you gather, and you’ll possibly lose customers to the tendering process, too.